achuchulev/packer-vbox-centos7_mysql/README.md

 ## Test the box

-### Prerequisite - A Test Kitchen Driver for Vagrant is installed
+### Prerequisite - a Test Kitchen Driver for Vagrant is installed

 * If using the ChefDK, kitchen-vagrant is already installed.
 If using an existing Ruby install: